 Product feed management and data syndication has never been easier.
 Built with the business user in mind, Productsup excels in usability and innovation.

 We briefly mentioned the Google Shopping Actions program in our previous post about Google Express.
 But because the initiative is becoming increasingly relevant, it’s time we dedicate a full post to get to the bottom of it.

-You know how we always talk about how quickly the ecommerce industry is growing and how important it is for online retailers to stay agile at this day in age?
-Yeah, well, even companies like Google are moving forward with efforts to expand their ecommerce agility.
+You know how we always talk about how quickly the ecommerce industry is growing and how important it is for retailers to stay agile at this day in age?
+Yeah, well, even companies like Google are moving forward with efforts to make it easier for retailers to stay agile.
 This time, it’s in the form of Google Shopping Actions.

 The program was developed as a response to Google’s internal data showing a need for “immediate assistance.”
 Thus, Shopping Actions creates a new standard for online shopping – allowing shoppers to take action at their convenience throughout the day.

 Google Shopping Actions takes into consideration the many ways in which a buyer can take action.
 For example, they could use their voice to add paper towels to their shopping list while in the kitchen, and later add shampoo to their Express cart on their laptop.
 Then before bed, they could sign into their Express account on the mobile app to complete the transaction within Google.